your cart

 Due to Makgeolli being unfiltered, it should be shaken or stirred before drinking.

-Makgeolli was traditionally drank and brewed by farmers, and in Korea, it is also known as ‘nongju’ which means ‘farmers liquor.’
+Makgeolli was traditionally drunk and brewed by farmers, and in Korea, it is also known as ‘nongju’ which means ‘farmers liquor.’
 The liquid is packed full of energy, making it the perfect drink for their breaks from a hard day on the rice farm.
-Regularly, the drink was served with pajeons, which are like pancakes, so for a truly authentic Korean experience, why don’t you have a go at this combination?

 The rice wine has recently gained more and more popularity, and the drink has suddenly become fashionable, it is now available in high-class bars and restaurants throughout Korea and the rest of the world.
-This could be due to the ease of production, price and availability, it also makes a great mixer for cocktails, making it a very versatile and adaptable drink.
+This could be due to the ease of production, price and availability.
+It also makes a great mixer for cocktails, making it a very versatile and adaptable drink.

 Health Benefits of Makgeolli

 There are many well-known health benefits from drinking Makgeolli.
-It is, unusually, in moderation, a body friendly alcohol which may be another reason for its recent gain in popularity around the world.
+It is, unusually, in moderation, a body-friendly alcohol which may be another reason for its recent gain in popularity around the world.

 Find out more in our guide to makgeolli.